mgbbarbacena-glitch/cs2-portfolio/q1/input_validation.md

 >The email address should contain the '@' symbol.

 ### 5. What length requirement did you use for the registration code?
->The registration code had a limit of 6 characters.
+>The registration code has a limit of 6 characters.

 # Part B - Program Design